 Headlines across sub-Saharan Africa are celebrating the election of Malawi’s sixth president.
-A quiet opposition leader who came onto the political scene less than a decade ago, President-elect Chakwera is no stranger to Haggai International.
+A quiet opposition leader who came onto the political scene less than a decade ago, President Chakwera is no stranger to Haggai International.

 Dr. Lazarus Chakwera was born in Nyasaland (presently Malawi) in 1955.
 His parents were subsistence farmers and had already lost two infants before his birth.
 Believing that God had plans for this third child to live, his father named him “Lazarus.”